OneFormer: One Transformer to Rule Universal Image Segmentation: Comparison to SOTA Methods at System-Level for Image Segmentation

-In this section, we compare \modelname to other methods listed on the Papers with Code leaderboards for panoptic, instance, and semantic segmentation tasks on the ADE20K val~\cite{ade20k}, Cityscapes val~\cite{cityscapes}, and COCO val2017~\cite{coco} datasets.
+In this section, we compare \modelname to other SOTA systems for panoptic, instance, and semantic segmentation tasks on the ADE20K val~\cite{ade20k}, Cityscapes val~\cite{cityscapes}, and COCO val2017~\cite{coco} datasets.
+As shown in \cref{fig:plots}, our single \modelname model outperforms Mask2Former for the three image segmentation tasks on all three datasets.
+Note that we are comparing the same OneFormer models referenced in our main text to other systems without applying additional system-level training techniques or using additional data and huge backbones.